 I wouldn't have called myself a musical theatre writer at that point, however.
 I was just "writing a show" which, in my mind, did not warrant self-identification as "writer" (or "composer" for that matter).
 It took a few years for that confidence to emerge within me.
 And a lot of that bolstering came from the inexplicable faith others had in me to write and compose a show.
 My first fully produced show, Tales of Olympus, came about because Nina Meehan, Executive Director of Bay Area Children's Theatre, took a chance on me and asked me to write a show for her company.
 My second show, The Song of the Nightingale, reached its opening night because Fred Chacon, then the Artistic Director of Altarena Playhouse, took a chance on me by helping get a staged reading mounted.
 And the Board of Altarena took a chance on me by including my show in their 75th anniversary season.
 These successes, made possible largely because of the faith of others, finally enabled me to think "Wow - I can do this..."

 And that's how I started my career as a musical theatre writer.
 Of course, there are more stories to tell.
-That's why I keep my blog.
+That's why I keep my blog and newsletter.
 But I'm happy to say that I wear the title of musical theatre writer and composer without any reservations.
 Now, it's about throwing myself into my work, and hoping that what I do resonates with an audience.

 Thanks for reading!